Rajpratik71/Mininet-wiki/Mininet-2.2.2-Release-Notes.md

 * The Mininet VM image no longer includes the same, identical `ssh` key for everyone, and should instead generate new ones the first time it is booted(!!) *[In my opinion, the `.ovf` spec should include an option (and the OS should include a mechanism) to regenerate SSH keys and MAC addresses, since the issue is likely to occur in any VM image with SSH installed!]*

+* We recommend that you regenerate any default keys in use in Mininet VMs:

+      sudo rm -f /etc/ssh/*key*
+      sudo /usr/sbin/dpkg-reconfigure openssh-server
+      sudo service sshd restart

 * We recommend that you use the Mininet 2.2.2 or newer VM images.

 ### Ubuntu 16.04 LTS (Xenial) Compatibility